Date of Easter: Calendarium

-An epact of 25 giving April 4 can only happen if the golden number is greater than 11.
-In which case it will be 11 years after a year with epact 24.
-So for example, in 1954 the golden number was 17, the epact was 25, the ecclesiastical new moon was reckoned on April 4, the full moon on April 17.
+An epact of 25, giving April 4, can only happen if the golden number is greater than 11.
+In which case, it will be 11 years after a year with epact 24.
+So, for example, in 1954, the golden number was 17, the epact was 25, the ecclesiastical new moon was reckoned on April 4, the full moon on April 17.
 Easter was on April 18 rather than April 25 as it would otherwise have been, such as in 1886 when the golden number was 6.
 This system automatically intercalates seven months per Metonic cycle.

 Label all the dates in the table with letters "A" to "G", starting from 1 January, and repeat to the end of the year.
-If, for instance, the first Sunday of the year is on 5 January, which has letter "E", then every date with the letter "E" is a Sunday that year.
+If, for instance, the first Sunday of the year is on 5 January, which has the letter "E", then every date with the letter "E" is a Sunday that year.
 Then "E" is called the dominical letter (DL) for that year – from dies dominica (the Lord's day).
 The dominical letter cycles backward one position every year.
 In leap years, after 24 February, the Sundays fall on the previous letter of the cycle, so leap years have two dominical letters: the first for before, the second for after the leap day.

 In practice, for the purpose of calculating Easter, this need not be done for all 365 days of the year.
 For the epacts, March comes out exactly the same as January, because 31 + 28 days = 30 + 29 epacts, so one need not calculate January or February.
 To avoid the need to calculate the dominical letters for January and February, start with D for 1 March.
 You need the epacts only from 8 March to 5 April.

 A table from Sweden to find the date of Easter 1140–1671 according to the Julian calendar.
 Each column corresponds to a period of 28 years.
 Notice the runes used as arbitrary symbols.

 Chronological diagram of the date of Easter for 600 years, from the Gregorian calendar reform to the year 2200 (by Camille Flammarion, 1907).